arcs-njit-edu/docs/docs/Services/hpc-course.md

 Instructors can utilize High-Performance Computing (HPC) resources for academic courses.
 Whether faculty are planning a course that involves computationally intensive tasks or introducing students to parallel computing concepts, the HPC environment can offer valuable resources.

 ## Course Details
-To request HPC resources for course, you need to fill out the form (the link to the form will be provided soon) and provide the following information.
+To request HPC resources for course, you need to provide the following information to [hpc@njit.edu](hpc@njit.edu).

 ### Name of Course:
 [Please provide the name of the course and a short description]